Coveo-Turbo/Coveo-Turbo.github.io/_docs/Getting-Started.md

 To install Coveo Turbo, you need a Node environment with npm.
 You can download and install both on the [node.js website](https://nodejs.org/en/).

 > Coveo Turbo requires at least version 12 of Node.js.
 While using previous versions may work for certain commands, it's possible that other commands will not work properly.
+Please note that version 16 of Node.js and beyond is not supported.
+For best performance, please use version 12 or 14.

 ## Creating a New Project